 If you have a non-UK qualification, you don't need to convert this to the UK degree classification, or provide an official statement of comparability from UK NARIC.

-You should not enter details of qualifications studied prior to university, eg high school.
+Please do not enter details of qualifications you studied before university, eg high school.

 If you have more than one qualification to enter, click the ‘Add another qualification’ button in the lower right hand corner of this section.
 You can enter up to five qualifications in this section.

 For each qualification you enter, you should complete all of the fields in this section, and upload a transcript covering that qualification.